 Female clownfish can lay up to 1,000 eggs during the full moon.
 The eggs are placed on the underwater rocks and the male clownfish take care of them until they hatch.
-The incubation lasts six to ten days and ends with an enormous number of clownfish appearing two hours after the dusk.
-Almost all the fertilized eggs hatch and reach adulthood.
+The incubation lasts six to ten days and ends with an enormous number of clownfish appearing two hours after dusk Almost all the fertilized eggs hatch and reach adulthood.

-The clownfish live in small groups called the school, which is composed of the mating couple and their offsprings.
+The clownfish live in small groups called the school, composed of the mating couple and their offspring.
 These territorial fishes fiercely defend their homes against other clownfish.
 There’s also a strict dominance hierarchy in the group of clownfish, with the most aggressive female at the top.
 If the female clownfish dies or is removed from the group, the most dominant male would turn female and become the head.
 The remaining males will move up the rankings on the hierarchy.

 6. Relationship With Anemone: